ssoulis/Principles-of-Programming-Languages-and-Translators/README.md

 VERSION or DATE: SPRING 2021

-The project was originally written by me in Greek and was translated by me so it may have some mistakes in the translation :)
+The project report was originally written by me in Greek and was translated by me so it may have some mistakes in the translation :)

 USER INSTRUCTIONS: